Skip to content

 Notes:

-1. The validator must be a pure function of a single variable.
+1. The validator/feedback must be a pure function of a single variable.
 There must be no reference to the input name within the validator function definition, indeed you cannot reference an input in the question variables.

-3. If the function returns an empty string or true then the student's input is considered to be valid.
+3. If the validator function returns an empty string or true then the student's input is considered to be valid.
 The use of an empty string here for valid is designed to encourage teachers to write meaningful error messages to students!

 4. The function can reference other question variables, e.g. the teacher's answer.